appotry/dashy/README.md

     - user: alicia
       hash: 4D1E58C90B3B94BCAD9848ECCACD6D2A8C9FBC5CA913304BBA5CDEAB36FEEFA3
 ```
-At present, access control is handled on the frontend, and therefore in security-critical situations, it is recommended to use an alternate method for authentication, such as [Authelia](https://www.authelia.com/), a VPN or web server and firewall rules.
+At present, access control is handled on the frontend, and therefore in security-critical situations, it is recommended to use an alternate method for Authentication, such as [Authelia](https://www.authelia.com/), a VPN or web server and firewall rules.

 <p align="center">
   <img